albertopiras/polymer-checkbox-ajax/README.md

 $ npm start
 ```

-"npm start" will  transpile Typescript files into js files with a **gulp** task.
+"npm start" will  transpile Typescript files into js files with a **gulp** task ('gulp transpile').
 Then it will start a local server to run the demo.

-The Demo app will run on localhost:5000
+The Demo app will run on `localhost:8000`

  [view demo]